 As noted above, while under the conditions of the digital networked environment, content abounds, this does not automatically mean that it is also readily accessible.
-There are barriers of different types: (i) placed at the infrastructural level (e.g. no access to broadband internet and failing networks); (ii) placed at the hardware/software level (e.g. lack of interoperability between different types of platforms or software); or (iii) placed at the content level (e.g. due to copyright protection or other fences imposed through technological protection measures, such as digital rights management systems [DRM]).
-The barriers could also be of societal character, such as lacking media literacy, as well as of legal character.
-All of these barriers impede the access to cultural content, the engagement into active intercultural dialogue or various creative activities, thus distorting the conditions of a vibrant culturally diverse environment.
+There are barriers of different types: (i) placed at the infrastructural level (e.g. no access to broadband Internet and failing networks); (ii) placed at the hardware/software level (e.g. lack of interoperability between different types of platforms or software); or (iii) placed at the content level (e.g. due to copyright protection or other obstructions imposed through technological protection measures, such as digital rights management systems [DRM]).
+The barrier could also be of societal character, such as lack of media literacy, as well as of legal character.
+All of these barriers impede the real access to cultural content, the engagement in active intercultural dialogue or various creative activities, thus distorting the conditions for a vibrant culturally diverse environment.